JPT11223344/Fighting_Circles/README.md

-Python script for automating placing FCs. citypoints.shp is a point file of settlement centroids. frontline.shp is a line file of the frontline as of 6/25/2025.
+Python script for automating placing FCs.
-Please upload a CSV with the name citiesMMDD to the function.
-This should have a single column with "FC" as the header and the list of settlements following it.
+Upload the collect doc to the folder and ensure that the function call (ln 207) reflects the day's doc.
-Update the function call in line 135 to reflect the date.
+Other needed files are as follows: frontline.shp (frontline as of 6/24/25), citypoints.shp (settlements layer).
-This will export a .shp of points for FCs and a corresponding CSV with lat/long data.
+This will generate a .shp that can be added to th FC guidleine layer.